ModelarData/ModelarDB-RS/docs/user/README.md

 [MQTT](https://mqtt.org/) and [OPC-UA](https://opcfoundation.org/about/opc-technologies/opc-ua/).

-It should be noted that the ingested data is only transferred to the remote object store when `modelardbd` is deployed in edge mode with a manager or in cloud mode with a manager.
-When `modelardbd` is deployed in edge mode without a manager, the ingested data is only stored in local storage.
+It should be noted that the ingested data is only transferred to the remote object store when `modelardbd` is deployed in edge mode in a cluster or in cloud mode in a cluster.
+When `modelardbd` is deployed in edge mode without a cluster, the ingested data is only stored in local storage.

 ### Execute Queries
 ModelarDB includes a command-line client in the form of `modelardb`.
 To interactively execute SQL statements against a